problem-space

 /problem-space

 Map the terrain where solutions live.
 What are we optimizing?
-What constraints do we treat as real?
-Which constraints can be questioned?
+What constraints are real?
+Which can be questioned?

-Problem space exploration precedes solution space.
-Understanding the terrain is the work.
-Jump to code too early and you'll build the wrong thing fast.
+Problem space precedes solution space.
+Jump to code too early and you build the wrong thing fast.

 When to Use

-• Starting new work - Before jumping to implementation, understand what you're actually solving
+• Starting new work — before implementation, understand what you're solving

-• Hitting repeated blockers - The same problems keep appearing in different forms
+• Hitting repeated blockers — same problems in different forms

-• Patches accumulating - Third config flag for the same bug signals you're treating symptoms
+• Patches accumulating — third config flag for the same bug means you're treating symptoms

-• Estimates feel off - When time estimates are wrong by an order of magnitude, the problem isn't understood
+• Estimates off by 10× — the problem isn't understood

-• Agent is talking itself out of constraints - "For this prototype we don't have time" when the constraint matters
+• Agent talking itself out of constraints — "for this prototype we don't have time" when the constraint matters

-Do not use when: The problem is well-understood and you're already in execution.
-Problem space is for grounding, not for stalling.
+Skip when: Problem is well-understood and you're in execution.
+Problem space is for grounding, not stalling.

 The Problem Space Process